Silt

 Did you Know?

 There are many words similar to “silt” across northern European languages.
-In Norwegian and Dutch the word “sylt” refers specifically to a “salt marsh,” as does the word “sylta” in Swedish.
-These words were preceded by the Middle Low German “sulte,” also meaning “salt-marsh.”
-All are related to the Old English “sealt” (circa 11th century) meaning “salt.”
-Between the 15th and 16th century, “silt” developed its modern meaning of fine sediment deposited by water.
+In Norwegian and Dutch, the word “sylt” refers specifically to a “salt marsh,” as does the word “sylta” in Swedish.
+These words were preceded by the Middle Low German “sulte,” also meaning “salt marsh.”
+All are related to the Old English “sealt” (circa the 11th century), meaning “salt.”
+Between the 15th and 16th centuries, “silt” developed its modern meaning of fine sediment deposited by water.